Six insurgents killed in encounter in Arunachal Pradesh | Headlines

-Six insurgents were killed in an encounter with security forces in Khonsa area of Arunachal Pradesh in the early hours of Saturday, military sources said.
-One soldier of Assam Rifles was injured in the operation and he is being evacuated to a military hospital, they said
+Six NSCN(IM) insurgents were killed in an encounter with security forces in Khonsa area of Arunachal Pradesh early on Saturday morning, military sources said.
+One soldier of Assam Rifles was injured in the operation and his condition was stated to be stable, they said.
+Khonsa is in Tirap district of Arunachal Pradesh, and at a distance of 50 km from Tinsukia, a leading industrial town in Assam.

-All the insurgents killed in the operation are likely to be from Naga militant outfit NSCN(IM), the sources said

-The encounter took place around 4:30 am, they said, adding six weapons along with war-like stores were recovered from the area.
+The encounter took place at around 4:30 am, the sources said, adding six weapons along with "war-like stores" were recovered from the area.
+The operation was launched by the Assam Rifles based on specific intelligence inputs that armed insurgents were present in the general area of Khonsa in Tirap district of Arunachal Pradesh.
+"At approximately 4:30 hours, an operational contact was established with the NSCN (IM) insurgents in the area.
+In the ensuing firefight, six insurgents were neutralized," said a source.
+The National Socialist Council of Nagalim (Isak-Muivah) or NSCN (IM) is a militant outfit fighting for a separate homeland for Naga people for the last several decades.
+It has been holding talks with the Centre for resolution of the vexed six-decade-long Naga issue.

 - READ MORE ON: